Winter Weather Tip Sheet

 Getting the Latest Winter Weather Information

 There is no better way to keep ahead of a winter storm than with NOAA Weather Radio (NWR), a small receiver device that can be purchased at many electronic stores.
 As the "Voice of the National Weather Service," it provides continuous broadcasts of the latest weather information from local National Weather Service offices.
-The NWR network has more than 1,000 stations, covering all 50 states, adjacent coastal waters, Puerto Rico, the U.S. Virgin Islands, and U.S. Pacific Territories.
+The NWR network has more than 425 stations, covering all 50 states, adjacent coastal waters, Puerto Rico, the U.S. Virgin Islands, and U.S. Pacific Territories.
 Weather radios come in many sizes, with a variety of functions and costs.
 The NWR network has been further advanced by the implementation of Specific Area Message Encoding (SAME) technology.
 The SAME allows the user to receive warnings only for their specific location.
-SAME receivers are a life-saving tool, providing audible alert tones for any weather warnings.
-A NOAA Weather Radio is a useful and potentially life-saving gift.
+SAME receivers are a live-saving tool, providing audible alert tones for any weather warnings.
+A NOAA Weather Radio is a useful and potentially life-saving gift idea this holiday season.

 What is Wind Chill?